Miksu231/florida-man-birthday/README.md

 ## Backend

 The backend has been implemented as a [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) web application running on .NET 8.
 The backend controls performing searches for the Google's programmable search engine and performs regular expression filtering on the results to only show desirable article-type results.
 The backend can be started with `dotnet run --project backend/src`.
-For running the backend locally, a `.env` file is required in the `backend` directory with your Google programmable search engine API key on the first row and the CX token on the second row.
+For running the backend locally, a `.env` file is required in the `backend/src` directory with your Google programmable search engine API key on the first row and the CX token on the second row.

 ## Frontend